katallaxie/generator-angular2-ts/README.md

 > this is not really necessary, because some of these tools are installed locally, but it is best to have them always at hand

+> use `npm set progress=false` as to dramatically improve the speed of npm

 ```
 npm i -g yo grunt-cli jspm karma nightwatch typings typescript
 ```